 Chapter 4 makes it abundantly clear that as time moves along (and especially in the last days), these false teachings would cause tremendous challenges for the faithful brethren, so Paul told Timothy to instruct the brethren carefully with words of faith and good doctrine (4:6).
 That is how he would show himself to be a good servant of Jesus Christ.

-Doctrine and teaching
+Doctrine and teaching in 1 Timothy

 Throughout the letter Paul kept returning to the importance of what Timothy taught and the importance of his countering the false teaching that was subtly causing people to depart from the faith.
 He told Timothy to stand firm against what is wrong and to be sure to take care of the widows and respect all the elders in his area of work.